Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Enterprise-Portal.md

 # ClientLine Enterprise Portal

-ClientLine  offers merchants the ability to run business task such as:
+ClientLine enterprise portal offers merchants the ability to analyze payment processing with an easy-to-use suite of online tools, that provide greater insight to quickly and effectively manage your electronic transactions run business task such as:

 - Creating Reports
 - Managing Reports
 - Settlements

-Reports
-Authorizations/SiteCard Activity Report: New report to identify duplicate site and card activities

-Settlement: New report was introduced called Airline Addenda Search.
-Reference: New report was introduced called Outlet Search.
-Enhancements
-Reports
-Authorizations/GenericAnalysis: Added From and To time to generic analysis report.
-Authorization: Added additional merchandise codes for Buypass transactions.
-Authorization: Additional fields have been added to Search report.
-Reference/Metadata: Enabled JSON format to download report data.

-Overview of CLX, what client can use for etc.

 # OPTION 1